Moxzii/Moxzii/README.md

 HELLO... ˆ𐃷ˆ

-(not quite sure how the pony town hall of media works just yet, but i'd appreciate if i was nominated for ponytowns Loveshot Dusekkar if there isnt one already. if there is and i just missed it, please lmk via strawpage, ty! ^^)

 ♡ˎˊ˗ i am VERY FRIENDLY!!!!  (˶ᵔ ᵕ ᵔ˶) I WOULD LOVE 2 B MOOTS!!!!
 PLEASE TALK TO ME!!!!
 I LOVE YOU!!!!!!!!!!!!!!!! (i might get a bit shy tho,,,,) ˎˊ˗

 ♬⋆.˚ Cuddle + hide/hug always!! i hate seeing my pony lonely it makes me antsy, so dont b shy!!! and u can sit even when theres other ppl w me, every1 come hang out!!! ˎˊ˗